pdovhomilja/nextcrm-app/README.md

 1. More AI powered - daily summary of tasks and project (OpenAI integration ) - in test
-2. Email campaigns management - integration with MailChimp and Listmonk - in planning
-3. Docker version - in planning (There will be complete bundle to run NextCRM on-premise)
+2. Email campaigns management - integration with MailChimp and Listmonk - in planning ~~3.
+Docker version - in planning (There will be complete bundle to run NextCRM on-premise)~~
-4. Testing - Jest + Cypress (if anyone want to help I will be very happy) - in planning
+3. Testing - Jest + Cypress (if anyone want to help I will be very happy) - in planning
-5. Fix all Types issue ( nom more "any" ) - in progress
+4. Fix all Types issue ( nom more "any" ) - in progress
-6. i18n - localization - in planning (if anyone want to help I will be very happy)
+5. i18n - localization - in planning (if anyone want to help I will be very happy)

 ## Emails